{

 ejs handling of partials is a little more flexible.
 You can setup your config using the templateConfig.views option with the directory where the partials will exist.
 Eg:

-const config = {\n development: {\n name: 'squido',\n description: 'This is the blog description',\n twitterHandle: '@mrvautin',\n baseUrl: 'http://localhost:4965',\n sourcesExt: 'markdown',\n templateEngine: 'ejs',\n templateConfig: {\n views: ['source/partials']\n },\n sourceDir: 'source',\n buildDir: 'build',\n ...\n }\n}\n
+const config = {\n development: {\n name: 'squido',\n description: 'This is the blog description',\n twitterHandle: '@mrvautin',\n baseUrl: 'http://localhost:4965',\n sourcesExt: 'markdown',\n templateEngine: 'ejs',\n templateConfig: {\n views: ['source/partials']\n },\n sourceDir: 'source',\n buildDir: 'build',\n ...\n }\n}\n\n\n\nNote: The

-Note: The templateConfig.views takes an array of paths
+\ntemplateConfig.viewstakes an array of paths

 Pug partials is super easy.
 You need to setup the root by setting the templateConfig.basedir to __dirname.
 Eg:

-const config = {\n development: {\n name: 'squido',\n description: 'This is the blog description',\n twitterHandle: '@mrvautin',\n baseUrl: 'http://localhost:4965',\n sourcesExt: 'markdown',\n templateEngine: 'pug',\n templateConfig: {\n basedir: __dirname\n },\n sourceDir: 'source',\n buildDir: 'build',\n ...\n }\n}\n
+const config = {\n development: {\n name: 'squido',\n description: 'This is the blog description',\n twitterHandle: '@mrvautin',\n baseUrl: 'http://localhost:4965',\n sourcesExt: 'markdown',\n templateEngine: 'pug',\n templateConfig: {\n basedir: __dirname\n },\n sourceDir: 'source',\n buildDir: 'build',\n ...\n }\n}\n\nThen in a template you can include a partial by adding the following: include /source/partials/header.pug

 A website sitemap is automatically built and can be found at /sitemap.xml.
 Eg: example.com/sitemap.xml